-- An amendment to Appendix 6 Brookman and Moir Streets Design Guidelines, included in Attachment 4, for the purpose of community consultation, pursuant to clause 5 of Schedule 2, of the Planning and Development (Local Planning Schemes) Regulations 2015: - An amendment to Appendix 17 Design Guidelines for Lacey Street, included as Attachment 4, for the purposes of community consultation, pursuant to clause 5 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015; - An amendment to Local Planning Policy No. 7.1.1 Built Form to align building height requirements with the heights outlined in Appendix 18 - Design Guidelines for William Street, for the purpose of community consultation, pursuant to clause 5 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015; - 1.4.
-A notice of revocation for the following appendices, for the purpose of community consultation, pursuant to clause 6 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015: - 1.4.1 Appendix 3 Design Guidelines for Richmond on the Park; - 1.4.2 Appendix 8 Highgate Design Guidelines; - 1.4.3 Appendix 12 Elven on the Park Design Guidelines; - 1.4.4 Appendix 14 Design Guidelines for No. 95 Chelmsford Road; - 1.4.5 Appendix 15 Joel Terrace Design Guidelines; - 1.4.6 Appendix 16 Design Guidelines Perth; and - 1.4.7 Appendix 18 Design Guidelines for William; - 2.
-PROPOSES designation of Brookman and Moir as a Heritage Area, for the purposes of community consultation, pursuant to clause 9 of Schedule 2, Part 3, Clause 9 of the Planning and Development (Local Planning Schemes) Regulations 2015; - 3.
-PREPARES, DETERMINES and PROCEEDS an amendment to the Community and Stakeholder Engagement Policy, included as Attachment 6, as a minor amendment and proceeds with this pursuant to clauses 4 and 5 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015; and - NOTES Administration will commence an administrative amendment to Local Planning 4.
-Policy: Character Areas and Heritage Areas to move the Harley Street Heritage Area and Janet Street Heritage Area to a single, separate local planning policy relating to Heritage Areas along with the Brookman and Moir Streets Heritage Area.
+- An amendment to Appendix 6 Brookman and Moir Streets Design Guidelines, included in Attachment 4, for the purpose of community consultation, pursuant to clause 5 of Schedule 2, of the Planning and Development (Local Planning Schemes) Regulations 2015: - An amendment to Appendix 17 Design Guidelines for Lacey Street, included as Attachment 5, for the purposes of community consultation, pursuant to clause 5 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015; - An amendment to Local Planning Policy No. 7.1.1 Built Form to align building height requirements with the heights outlined in Appendix 18 - Design Guidelines for William Street, for the purpose of community consultation, pursuant to clause 5 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015; - 1.4.
+A notice of revocation for the following appendices, for the purpose of community consultation, pursuant to clause 6 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015: - 1.4.1 Appendix 3 Design Guidelines for Richmond on the Park; - 1.4.3 Appendix 12 Elven on the Park Design Guidelines; - 1.4.4 Appendix 14 Design Guidelines for No. 95 Chelmsford Road; - 1.4.5 Appendix 15 Joel Terrace Design Guidelines; - 1.4.6 Appendix 16 Design Guidelines Perth; and - 1.4.7 Appendix 18 Design Guidelines for William; - 2.
+PREPARES a notice of revocation for Appendix 8 - Highgate Design Guidelines, for the purpose of community consultation, pursuant to clause 6 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015; - PROPOSES designation of Brookman and Moir as a Heritage Area, for the purposes of 3. community consultation, pursuant to clause 9 of Schedule 2, Part 3, Clause 9 of the Planning and Development (Local Planning Schemes) Regulations 2015; - PREPARES, DETERMINES and PROCEEDS an amendment to the Community and 4.
+Stakeholder Engagement Policy, included as Attachment 6, as a minor amendment and proceeds with this pursuant to clauses 4 and 5 of Schedule 2 of the Planning and Development (Local Planning Schemes) Regulations 2015; and - 5.
+NOTES Administration will commence an administrative amendment to Local Planning Policy: Character Areas and Heritage Areas to move the Harley Street Heritage Area and

+Janet Street Heritage Area to a single, separate local planning policy relating to Heritage Areas along with the Brookman and Moir Streets Heritage Area.